c-frame/aframewiki/en/pages/solidjs.md

 ```

 ## Typescript types for aframe

+FIXME: need to figure out how to make it work with the tsconfig included in the vite project.

 To avoid having errors in vscode, you can add an `aframe.d.ts` file in your project with the following content: